singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/Exercise1.md

 1. In the Networking panel of the Work Setup tab, provide the following information:

    - **Virtual Network:** Select a virtual network from the list.
 Only virtual networks that exist in the region selected in the Microsoft Azure Region field are shown here.
-You must have already created the VNet you want to use in that region in your Microsoft Azure subscription.

    - **Use Existing Subnet:** Slide to enable, as in this example.